Gridless Full-Space DOA Estimation for STAR-RIS-Assisted Wireless Systems: Local Contraction Analysis and Step-Size Selection

-We establish a sufficient condition on the PGD step-size for Algorithm~1 by showing that the update based on alternating projections (AP) defines a contraction mapping.
-Algorithm~2 follows by applying the same argument to the corresponding block operator.
-Let us define the gradient step associated with the quadratic data-fidelity term as
+We provide a sufficient local stability condition for the AP-PGD iteration in Algorithm~\ref{table1} by showing that the composite update defines a contraction mapping in a neighborhood of the ideal low-rank solution.
+The analysis is carried out under the assumption that the dominant rank-$K$ singular subspace remains unchanged within this neighborhood.
+Algorithm~\ref{table2} follows by applying the same argument to the corresponding block operator.